andreasthoelke/dotvim/help.md

 c-w x/S h/l/k/j - Swap with / Shift a window with the other adjacent window 1<c-w>x - swap window with the one above/at top of screen (2 is below)

+Move a Buffer to a different window (potentially in a different tab) leader cp     - copy file path of the source buffer in the target window: leader sp     - to set the buffer of this window to the filepath in the register leader sP     - same as above, but copies the buffer filename
+                that got replaced.
+So you can 'leader sp' that buffer into a different window.

 ### Window scrolling

 c-e/y - up/down
 zt/b - bottom/top

 ### Buffers

+]f [f   - next/prev file in folder
+]b [b   - next/prev buffer in buffer list help unimpaired

 go - bufferlist: ~/.vim/plugin/file-manage.vim#/New%20file%20openers.
 c-j/k, c-x - close a buffer in the ctrlP buffer list without opening it